hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

-This operation provides a simplified interface for overriding the dose outside a ROI.
+This operation provides a simplified interface for overriding voxel values outside a ROI.
 For example, this operation can be used to modify a base plan by eliminating dose outside an OAR.

 ### Notes

-- This operation performs the opposite of the 'Trim' operation, which trims the dose inside a ROI.
+- This operation performs the opposite of the 'Trim' operation, which trims voxel values **inside** a ROI.

-- The inclusivity of a dose voxel that straddles the ROI boundary can be specified in various ways.
+- The inclusivity of a voxel that straddles the ROI boundary can be specified in various ways.
 Refer to the Inclusivity parameter documentation.

-- By default this operation only overrides dose within a ROI.
-The opposite, overriding dose outside of a ROI, can be accomplished using the expert interface.

 ### Parameters